 - The Registrar of Companies in Malta receives the necessary documents for opening a branch in Malta.

 Maltese branches activate under the rules of limited liability companies, the proper business structure chosen for most of the business operations in this country.
 The formalities involved can be completely explained by our team of company formation representatives in Malta to overseas entrepreneurs.
 If you would like to benefit from complete support for opening a branch in Malta in 2023, please discuss with our specialists.

 What are the advantages of a branch in Malta?

-Various articles of the Companies Act provide all the necessary regulations that a branch must follow in order to be registered with the Registrar of Companies and start its business activities in 2022.
+Various articles of the Companies Act provide all the necessary regulations that a branch must follow in order to be registered with the Registrar of Companies and start its business activities.
 The documents and information about the parent company that must be deposited are: